Peter W. Ochs: Dabru Emet

 Ochs was one of the four drafters (together with David Novak, Tikva Frymer-Kensky, and Michael Signer) of a full-page advertisement which appeared in the Sunday, 10 September 2000 edition of The New York Times, titled "Dabru Emet (Speak Truth): A Jewish statement on Christians and Christianity", which publicized eight theological statements.
 The statement was signed by more than 150 rabbis and Jewish scholars from across the religious spectrum.

 Editorial work

 Ochs is the founding editor of the Journal of Scriptural Reasoning, founded in 2001, and editor and chair of the editorial board of the Journal of Textual Reasoning since 2002.

 Also in 2001, he founded and serves as co-editor for the electronic journal La Pensee Juive de Langue Francaise.
 He is a member of the editorial board of Modern Theology (since 1993), Theology Today (since 2006), and CrossCurrents (since 1991).

 Personal life

-He is married to Vanessa L. Ochs, Professor in the Department of Religious Studies and Jewish Studies Program at the University of Virginia and a published author.
+He is married to Vanessa L. Ochs, Professor Emerita in the Department of Religious Studies and Jewish Studies Program at the University of Virginia and a published author.
 They have two grown daughters, Elizabeth and Juliana.